creyesp/Meetup_uy/README.md

 	!mv Meetup_uy/* .

 Finally change all path to the current location, for example '../data/ready/properties.csv' to 'data/ready/properties.csv'

+If you can save you changes you can save the notebook in your drive.

 ## Run in a local environment